-The claimant commenced work on 8th January 2007 as a Regional Executive Officer.
+The claimant commenced work on 25th October 2004 as a Youth Development Education Officer and in 2007 assumed the role of Regional Executive Officer.
 She worked in the north west of the country.

-She was aware of an earlier review (RADAR) carried out by a previous CEO.
+Prior to meeting on 26th January 2010 she was aware of a earlier review carried out by SC.